SocialGouv/emjpm/README.md

 # Ensure to have a clean new postgres volume
 $ docker-compose rm -sfv
 $ docker volume rm -f emjpm_emjpm-pgdata
-$ docker-compose system prune --all
+$ docker system prune --all
-$ docker-compose system prune --volumes
+$ docker system prune --volumes
 #

 # Start a new db